 With limited land resource left in the TCI it is a challenge to provide persons with safe land for low income households.
-What can be done is that the technology used in building homes must take into consideration the location where they are being built Core indicator 5 Disaster risk reduction measures are integrated into post disaster recovery and rehabilitation processes Level of Progress achieved:
+What can be done is that the technology used in building homes must take into consideration the location where they are being built Priority for action 4: Core indicator 5 Disaster risk reduction measures are integrated into post disaster recovery and rehabilitation processes Level of Progress achieved:

-5: Comprehensive achievement with sustained commitment and capacities at all levels Do post-disaster recovery programmes explicitly incorporate and budget for DRR?
-Yes Means of verification:
+5: Comprehensive achievement with sustained commitment and capacities at all levels Means of verification:

-- 100 % of recovery and reconstruction funds assigned to DRR - Yes: Measures taken to address gender based issues in recovery Description:
+- Do post-disaster recovery programmes explicitly incorporate and budget for DRR?
+Yes - 100 % of recovery and reconstruction funds assigned to DRR - Yes: Measures taken to address gender based issues in recovery Description: